 Tour Overview

-Cornell’s Cascadilla and Fall Creek gorges showcase over 10,000 years of geological history and help make campus iconic.
-Explore the natural and cultural history of Fall Creek Gorge and discover the beauty that makes it a New York State Recreational River.
-Gorges are wonderful to explore but can be hazardous, so check our website for safety information and current trail conditions.
+Cornell’s two gorges—Cascadilla and Fall Creek—characterize Cornell's scenic beauty.
+Explore the natural and cultural history of Fall Creek Gorge and why it is a New York State Recreational River.
+Gorges are wonderful to explore but can be hazardous.
+Check Cornell's Gorge Safety website for safety information and current trail conditions.

 Starting Point: The Forest Home Drive parking lot (paid)

-Terrain: A few short, moderate inclines; ones set of stairs; flat
+Terrain: A few short, moderate inclines; one set of stairs; flat

 Surface: Crushed stone, pavement, packed earth